Von Erich family: Chris Von Erich

-Born Chris Barton Adkisson on September 30, 1969, in Dallas, Texas, Chris Von Erich was the youngest of the Von Erich family.
+Born Chris Barton Adkisson on September 30, 1969, in Dallas, Chris Von Erich was the youngest of the Von Erich family.
 With his short stature (5'5”), asthma, and extremely brittle bones, which were prone to breaking, Chris was never able to achieve the success that his father and brothers achieved.
 He made many attempts to succeed in the squared circle because of his incredible love of wrestling, which kept him going despite numerous injuries.
-He managed one major feud with Percy Pringle in the USWA/World Class, but his career did not take off like the rest of the family's.
+He managed to be in a major feud with Percy Pringle in the USWA/World Class, but his career did not take off like the rest of the family's.
 On occasion, he and his brothers Kerry and Kevin, as well as Chris Adams, wrestled tag-team matches against Percy Pringle and Steve Austin, but Chris only wrestled Pringle, while the much more athletic Adams, Kerry or Kevin wrestled Austin.

 After several years of not being able to succeed in the wrestling business, Chris became depressed and frustrated.
 He was also heartbroken over the loss of his brother, Mike, and experienced drug addiction.
 On September 12, 1991, aged 21, he shot himself in the head.
 His brother Kevin and mother attempted to dissuade him from his suicidal tendencies that same day.
-An apparent suicide note had been found at the scene.
+An apparent suicide note had been found at the scene in Edom, Texas.
 Toxicology reports also revealed cocaine and valium were in Chris' system at the time of his death.